 Dr. Doyle-Petrongolo stated that physicians she works with want very simple, very basic guidance: for example “you are not required to switch oxycodone to Oxaydo.”

-Mr. Feldman suggested a change on page three from “not intended to supercede patient-prescriber relationship.”
+Mr. Feldman agreed and emphasized using SureScripts for e-prescribing.
+He suggested a change on page three from “not intended to supercede patient-prescriber relationship.”
 He also advocated for electronic schedule II prescriptions.

 Mr. deGroot suggested speaking with NY, which has implemented e-prescribing for schedule II prescriptions.